Western Airways: Post-war diversification

-Western Airways then again concentrated on its parts manufacturing operations.
+All airline-type operations were halted in 1952 and Western Airways again concentrated on its parts manufacturing operations.
 Starting with orders for components for the Westland Wyvern and De Havilland Vampire, they started on parts for the Bristol 170 Freighter.
 This soon led to a Freighter production line being created in one of Western Airways' hangars.
 The first one was rolled out on 28 September 1953, the last on 23 March 1958.
 In total, 31 were built by Western Airways.
 With many Freighters used for intense English Channel car ferry operations, stresses on the airframe were high, and Western Airways got considerable business replacing components in the wing's main spar for many years after production finished.
 More work was obtained for Bristol, the next major project being the completion of the Britannia, two of which could just be squeezed into Western's hangar.
 Again Western Airlines got further repair and parts replacement work from that aircraft.

 Other work also came in, and during the 1960s work on Concorde and the Rolls-Royce RB211 engine was done.
 However, the company had already started to diversify, and in 1958 a hangar was taken over by a company soon to be called Barber Weston Ltd, whose director, Arthur A Barber, became a director of Western Airways and its holding company, Airways Union.
 Barber manufactured a range of products including conveyor systems, wheelchairs, vending machines, and prefabricated steel-frame buildings, many of which were bought by the Little Chef restaurant chain.
 (Note: After the closure of Western Airways, this company, renamed RJ Mobility, continued, making wheelchairs for the National Health Service.)

 Another subsidiary was created, Straghtaways Ltd, taking its name from the Straight Corporation's pre-war house magazine.
 On the Weston Airport site it made prams and push-chairs for Mothercare along with chicken cages and electrically heated clothes driers.

 In the early 1970s, Western Airways had a contract to weld the fuselages of autogyros to be produced for Campbell Aircraft, and were contracted to build the prototype of a new version, the Campbell Cougar.
 It was completed in 1973 and flight testing went well.
 However, Campbell's funding ran out and the whole project was abandoned, the Cougar moving to The Helicopter Museum, built on the site of Weston Airport's control tower.